Wendell Weeks

-Wendell P. Weeks (born 1959/60) is an American businessman, the chairman, CEO, and president of Corning Inc.
+Wendell P. Weeks (born 1959/60) is an American business executive who has been the CEO of the American materials technology company Corning Inc. since 2005.

 Education

 Weeks received a bachelor's degree in accounting and finance from Lehigh University in Bethlehem, Pennsylvania, in 1981, and an MBA from Harvard Business School in 1987.

 Career

 Corning

 Weeks joined Corning in 1983.
 He held a variety of financial, business development, commercial, and general management roles, including strategic positions in the company's television, specialty glass, and optical communications businesses.

 In 1996, Weeks was named vice president and general manager of Corning's optical fiber business, a tenure which included managing through a major sales downturn.

 Weeks has been a director of Corning since December 2000.

 He was promoted to chief executive officer in April 2005.
 A notable action was rapid movement into production of Gorilla Glass, for the new iPhone.

 He became chairman in April 2007.

 In 2023, Weeks's total compensation from Corning was $15.6 million, or 370 times the median employee pay at Corning for that year.